noctuid/dotfiles/scripts/bin/writing/README.md

 | ...       | ellipsis; replaced with actual ellipsis character |

 ## Word Usage Analysis and Word/Sentence/Paragraph Counting
 The `writing_stats` script will print the number of times words appear in a file ordered by frequency.
 It optionally accepts a list of words to ignore or a list of words to only check for.
 It also allows specifying a chapter range to limit the check to.
 This could be used, for example, to check that unusual words aren't used too often, especially in close proximity.
+However, something like [wordlint](https://github.com/gbgar/Wordlint) might better serve this purpose.

 The script can also instead print information about the number of words, sentences, paragraphs, and chapters.
 A chapter range is also allowed with this --count flag/option.
 It can also output a valid markdown table giving information for each chapter.
 Example: